 However, keep in mind that there have been some changes in the law since these Kaplan problems were written (ie. Brexit, new tax rates/reliefs, etc.)!

 I know however that some candidates prefer to focus less on texts and more on doing lots of practice sets.
 If this sounds like you, then you may find it worthwhile to pay for additional resources via a legal publisher or prep-centre.
 In another post, I’ve written about places you can find additional practice questions – for a cost.
-See SQE1: Sample Questions & Mock Exams (Options for Purchase).
+See SQE1 Practice Questions & Mock Exams: Some Affordable Options.

 _ _ _